emmamglass/reconstructor/README.md

 ```
 python -m reconstructor --test yes
 ```
+*YOU MUST RUN THE TEST SUITE BEFORE PROCEEDING TO USE RECONSTRUCTOR

 ## Usage:
 ### Use reconstructor via command line
 Now that reconstructor and all dependency databases are installed, you can proceed to use reconstructor via command line.
 An example would be: